queilawithaQ/documentation/_pro/builds-and-configuration/services.md

 ![Healthchecks logs output]({{ site.baseurl }}/images/docker/healthchecks.png)

 You can use the `healthcheck` version of a base image, [which can be found on Docker Hub](https://hub.docker.com/u/healthcheck/), to add a healthcheck to your builds with minimal configuration.
-NOTE: These images include the `latest` tag and [are not maintained](https://github.com/docker-library/healthcheck/blob/master/README.md).
+NOTE: These images are meant to [serve as examples](https://github.com/docker-library/healthcheck/blob/master/README.md).

 Inside of your `codeship-services.yml` file: